How to Recognize and Manage High-Functioning Depression

 - Celebrate small wins along the way

-The sort of thing i love is helping clients understand that progress isn’t linear.
+I love helping clients understand that progress isn’t linear.
 Some days will be better than others, and that’s perfectly normal.
 Progress tracking should acknowledge both achievements and struggles.
 This information helps adjust goals and expectations as needed.

 The “Daily Three” strategy works well with my clients.
 They identify three essential tasks each day that match their values and current energy levels.
 This approach maintains forward momentum without overwhelming anyone.